 Enclosure A provides explanations of the various soil abbreviations and terms used on the borehole log sheets.
 The stratigraphic boundaries shown on the borehole logs are inferred from non-continuous sampling conducted during advancement of the borehole drilling procedures and, therefore, represent transitions between soil types rather than exact planes of geologic change.
 The subsurface conditions will vary between and beyond the borehole locations.

-4.1 Topsoil
+4.1 Topsoil and Peat

-Topsoil was encountered at the ground surface of eight (8) boreholes (Boreholes 1 to 5, 101, 102, and 104) with measured thicknesses between 180 and 300 mm.
+Topsoil was encountered at the ground surface of twelve (12) boreholes with measured thicknesses between 180 and 300 mm.
 The thickness of topsoil could vary between and beyond the borehole locations.